Example of assigning rights to a cluster administrator

 EOF

-If multitenancy is enabled in the Deckhouse configuration (the enableMultiTenancy parameter; it is only available in Enterprise Edition), configure the namespaces the ServiceAccount has access to (the namespaceSelector parameter).
+If multitenancy is enabled in the Deckhouse configuration (via the enableMultiTenancy parameter), configure the namespaces the ServiceAccount has access to (via the namespaceSelector parameter).

 3. Set the variable values (they will be used later) by running the following commands (insert your own values):